wmobley/upstream-docker-pods/README.md

    docker compose up -d --no-deps web
    ```

-   The `web` service entrypoint waits for Postgres, then executes the default command—which runs `alembic upgrade head` followed by Uvicorn on port 8000.
+   The `web` service entrypoint waits for Postgres, then executes the default command—which runs `alembic upgrade heads` followed by Uvicorn on port 8000.

    For the slimmer dev stack in `docker-compose.dev.yml`, which targets whichever database `DATABASE_URL` references (Pods or local), start the service: